safedep/vet/README.md

 ```

 The default scan uses an opinionated [Console Reporter](#) which presents
 a summary of findings per package manifest.
-Thanks NOT about it.
+Thats NOT about it.
 Read more for
 expression based filtering and policy evaluation.

+## Filtering

+TODO

+## Policy Evaluation

+TODO

 ## FAQ